 What are Martial Arts?

-Furthermore, practicing martial arts helps preserve cultural heritage, since many types of martial arts are connected to the history of their respective countries of origin.
-Additionally, martial arts groups in some cultures are performed in dance-like settings, incorporating music, especially strong percussive rhythms.
+Furthermore, practicing martial arts helps preserve cultural heritage.
+Many types of martial arts are connected to the history of their respective countries of origin.
+In a martial arts group, this heritage is conveyed as a part of the practice.
+Additionally, martial arts groups in some cultures are performed in dance-like settings.
+Furthermore, they incorporate music, especially strong percussive rhythms.